lowrycode/coin_tower_topple/README.md

 Manual tests were carried out throughout the development process after adding each new feature to check that it was working correctly.
 These tests included:
 - Checking error handling by changing the values of variables to simulate errors
-- validating user inputs and testing edge cases
+- Validating user inputs and testing edge cases
 - Playing the game many times to check that the AI was making optimal decisions

 These test were repeated later using the deployed version to check that the program still behaved in a consistent manner.
 Other people were involved in testing the deployed version to ensure that the game was intuitive and clear.